Financial-Times/origami/apps/website/_tutorials/manual-build.md

 ## Component Functionality

-The final step in our tutorial involves adding JavaScript to our components, and we'll be doing all of that work in `src/main.js`.
+The final step in our tutorial involves adding JavaScript to our components.
+Not that all Origami components use JavaScript but of the components we have installed today `o-table` does.
+We'll be doing all of that work in `src/main.js`.

-Not all Origami components use JavaScript.
-For example, of the components we have installed today, only `o-table` requires it.
+There are multiple ways to initialise component JavaScript.

+1. Initialise all components on the page, using the `o.DOMContentLoaded` event.
+2. Initialise every instance of one Origami component, using the component's `init` method.
+3. Initialise each Origami component individually, using the component's constructor.

+For this tutorial we will follow approach (1), however the other approaches are outlined below for reference.

+### Initialise all components on the page

 Origami components listen for a custom event named `o.DOMContentLoaded` in order to initialise.
 We'll need to add that to our project so that the `o-table` JavaScript can kick in.

-<aside>There are multiple ways to <a href="/documentation/components/initialising">initialise a component's JavaScript</a> when you are using Origami with the manual build process</aside>

-We'll need to add this to our file:
+For the purposes of this tutorial let's follow this method and add the following to our JavaScript file:

 <pre class="o-layout__main__full-span"><code class="o-syntax-highlight--js">import '@financial-times/o-table';